Jthora/TacticalIntelDashboard/README.md

     ```sh
     npm install
     ```
-    This command will install all the required packages listed in the `package.json` file of the CORS Anywhere project.
+    Install all the required packages listed in the `package.json` file of the CORS Anywhere project.

 4. **Modify `server.js` file with the following content**:
     ```javascript